GoosiferIO/zooberry/content/mods/zt1/objects/theme-packs/myth-pack-objects/index.md

   external: false
 ---

 Eagle One, Aqua Dragon, Loewenfrau, Sundance300, and Quivaz (designers from Zoo Keepers Lounge and Zoo Admin) created these objects with the myth theme.
+(Collectively known as the Mythical Design Team!)

 The pack includes a myth museum, several beautiful ponds, several rock formations, a wonderful statue, a fountain, and several other objects to decorate your zoo.